rohrerj/scion/doc/dev/design/FABRID.rst

 Whenever a FABRID enabled router receives a SCION packet, it has to figure out whether it should be processed as FABRID or not.
 In both cases, all the logic of a normal SCION packet will be applied too.
-The router determines whether the SCION packet is a FABRID packet as follow:
+The router determines whether the SCION packet is a FABRID packet as follows:

 .. image:: fig/FABRID/FABRIDActivation.png
     :scale: 70%